-And then I discovered that I could ‘upgrade’ my package to include Lightroom 5 - for half the price!
-I circled back into the pond, grabbed the lure and was hooked all over again!
-Now, for less than £9.00 a month I have Photoshop CC 2017 and Lightroom CC.
+And then I discovered that I could ‘upgrade’ my package to include Lightroom 5 - for half the price.
+I circled back into the pond, grabbed the lure and was hooked all over again.
+Now, for less than £10.00 a month I have Photoshop CC 2018 and Lightroom Classic.
 They are brilliant products - there is no doubt - and I use them all the time on my two Macs licenced to run the software.
-I still get the shot fired across my bows when using the MacBook Pro away from an internet connection, to forcibly remind me that I am beholden to Adobe for every hour, of every day, of every month, of every year for the rest of my working life!
+I still get the shot fired across my bows when using the MacBook Pro away from an internet connection, to forcibly remind me that I am beholden to Adobe for every hour, of every day, of every month, of every year for the rest of my working life.
 With the way things are economically today that could be quite a long time.
-That’s around £108.00 per annum.
+That’s around £120.00 per annum.
 You could argue that it’s less than half my car insurance, or a fraction of my car servicing costs, or half my road fund licence, or 5% of my council tax - and you’d be right.
 But you’d also be missing the point.

 When I spend good money on my Nikons I don’t expect to pay for an annual use ‘key’ for each body to allow me to keep shooting.
 When I switch on my Macs I don’t have to pay an annual fee to allow me to use the basic functions and when I use Photoshop CS5.5, or InDesign CS5 or, God forbid, Microsoft Office I don’t have to put cash in the meter each time I want to use the programs.
 I still have the freedom to decide if I want to pay an annual service fee for my Nikon bodies; I still have a choice of when to service my car and how much I want done; I can still shop around for my car and home insurance.
 In other words I still have a choice.